Arizona State University: Research and institutes

 ASU is also involved with NASA in the field of space exploration.
 To meet the needs of NASA programs, ASU built the LEED Gold Certified, 298,000-square-foot Interdisciplinary Science and Technology Building IV (ISTB 4) at a cost of $110 million in 2012.
 The building includes space for the School of Earth and Space Exploration (SESE) and includes labs and other facilities for the Ira A. Fulton Schools of Engineering.
 One of the main projects at ISTB 4 includes the OSIRIS-REx Thermal Emission Spectrometer (OTES).
 Although ASU built the spectrometers aboard the Martian rovers Spirit and Opportunity, OTES will be the first major scientific instrument completely designed and built at ASU for a NASA space mission.
 Phil Christensen, the principal investigator for the Mars Global Surveyor Thermal Emission Spectrometer (TES), is a Regents' Professor at ASU.
 He also serves as the principal investigator for the Mars Odyssey THEMIS instruments, as well as co-investigator for the Mars Exploration Rovers.
 ASU scientists are responsible for the Mini-TES instruments aboard the Mars Exploration Rovers.
-The Center for Meteorite Studies, which is home to rare Martian meteorites and exotic fragments from space, and the Mars Space Flight Facility are on ASU's Tempe campus.
-In 2017, Lindy Elkins-Tanton of ASU was selected by NASA to lead a deep space mission to Psyche, a metal asteroid believed to be a planetary core.
+The Buseck Center for Meteorite Studies, which is home to rare Martian meteorites and exotic fragments from space, and the Mars Space Flight Facility are on ASU's Tempe campus.
+In 2017, Lindy Elkins-Tanton of ASU was selected by NASA to lead a deep space mission to Psyche, a metal asteroid believed to be a former planetary core.
 The $450 million project is the first NASA mission led by the university.

 The Army Research Laboratory extended funding for the Arizona State University Flexible Display Center (FDC) in 2009 with a $50 million grant.
 The university has partnered with the Pentagon on such endeavors since 2004 with an initial $43.7 million grant.
 In 2012, researchers at the center created the world's largest flexible full-color organic light-emitting diode (OLED), which at the time was 7.4 inches.
 The following year, the FEDC staff broke their own world record, producing a 14.7-inch version of the display.
 The technology delivers high-performance while remaining cost-effective during the manufacturing process.
 Vibrant colors, high switching speeds for video and reduced power consumption are some of the features the center has integrated into the technology.
 In 2012, ASU eliminated the need for specialized equipment and processing, thereby reducing costs compared to competitive approaches.